clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Examples
 ********

 The following examples are designed to work together and in order.
-For simplicity, we use a setup that can be easily reproduced using a stock |CL|
+The examples
-install.
-We'll use:
+use:

-* A stock installation of |CL| with all `Prerequisites`_.
+* A stock installation of |CL|.
 * A web server that comes with |CL| to host the content updates.
-  (If you haven't already, `Set up a nginx web server for mixer`_.)
 * A simple VM that will update against the locally produced content created in Example 2.

+Complete all `Prerequisites`_ before using these examples.

 Example 1: First time set up
 ============================